Available solutions for secrets and keys management mostly fail in hybrid and multi-cloud environments. That should, and can, be changed.

 - Offers flexible pay-per-use pricing which makes it completely scalable and affordable

-- Uses patent-pending, Zero-Trust Encryption DFCTM – Distributed Fragments Cryptography – which enables unique protection to any secret, giving only its owner the exclusive ability to access, encrypt and decrypt it
+- Uses patented, Zero-Trust Encryption DFCTM – Distributed Fragments Cryptography – which enables unique protection to any secret, giving only its owner the exclusive ability to access, encrypt and decrypt it

 - Is FIPS 140-2 certified, recognized worldwide as one of the highest standards for cryptography validation